Wasaga Beach: Wasaga Beach Transit

-Transit service in Wasaga Beach is operated by Georgian Coach Lines, using town-owned buses, under the name Wasaga Beach Transit.
-The service was started with one route in July 2008, and quickly expanded to two routes in the summer of 2009.
-Services for Wasaga Beach Transit occur in a loop from the Wasaga Stars Arena in the east to the Real Canadian Superstore in the west every hour from 7 am to 7 pm.
-There is a transit link between Wasaga Beach and Collingwood that operates on a continuous loop.
+Wasaga Beach Transit provides transit service in the town.
+It is operated by Sinton-Landmark Bus Lines, using town-owned buses.
+The service was started with one route in July 2008, then operated by Georgian Coach Lines, and quickly expanded to two routes in the summer of 2009.
+Services for Wasaga Beach Transit occur in a loop from the Wasaga Stars Arena in the east to 70th Street in the west every hour from 7 am to 8 pm; including weekends and holidays.
+On November 6, 2023, the portion of Route 1 between Walmart and Archer Road was changed to an on-demand service format, with booking required in advance.